JinUk-E/VamSuLikeClone/README.md

         - Has `float` for attack range
         - Has `float` for attack damage
         - Has `float` for attack delay
-        - Has `float` for attack delay timer
         - Has `type` for attack type
       - MagicAttack
         - Has `float` for attack range
         - Has `float` for attack damage
         - Has `float` for attack delay
-        - Has `float` for attack delay timer
         - Has `type` for attack type
         - Has `type` for attack element